ochosteve08/ujah-aws-cli-labs/IAM/policy_types/readme.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

+---

 #### 🔄 Update Stack (With Parameters)

-Updates an existing IAM user stack where the template expects a parameter (e.g., `InitialPassword` for the `LoginProfile`).
+Updates the IAM user stack where the template expects a parameter (e.g., `InitialPassword` used in `LoginProfile`).

 ```bash
 aws cloudformation update-stack \